max-kay/bachelor_thesis/report/main.typ

 === Isometries <isometries>
 Isometries are distance and angle preserving transformations on a collection of points and can be represented by an affine transformation.
-For an affine transformation to be an isometry, the following statement must hold for all $a, b in P$:
+For an affine transformation to be an isometry, the following statement must hold for all $X, Y in P$:
 $
 d(X, Y) &= d(cal(Q)X, cal(Q)Y)\
 norm(accent(X Y, arrow)) &= norm(accent(cal(Q)X cal(Q)Y, arrow))\